-would be involved in.
+The SC county RHNA subregion could consist of one member of each City Council and one member of the County Board of Supervisors.
+The final structure of the subregion would be part of the discussions the City Manager would be involved in.
 Several standing committees that would assist in the goals of the RHNA subregion could be established.
-These could include the:
+As currently proposed, these include the: